 I believe strongly that it’s best to fill our children’s heads with exciting ideas and get them well and truly hooked on a topic before you try to get them to “learn” about it.

-For my boys that introduction came with Doctor Who, their favorite TV show.
+For my kids that introduction came with Doctor Who, their favorite TV show.
+Educational movies and TV shows usually get the learning started for us.

 In the episodes The Impossible Astronaut and Day of The Moon the Doctor encounters an Apollo 16 astronaut and battles the alien enemies through the 1969 coverage of the first moon landing.
 That date and Neil Armstrong’s famous quote are forever embedded in their memories just by watching a TV show.